kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 **Bulk Controller**

-  - `bulk:import`: it's no longer allowed to specify different index and collection in bulk data array
+  - `bulk:import`: it's no longer allowed to specify different indexes and collections in the same bulk data array

 **Collection Controller**